Find out what an IDE (Integrated Development Environment) is and how this powerful tool can make your computer programming easier.

 Automated coding

-Most IDEs offer some form of automation of the codingThese include code completion, automatic code generation and code refactoring.
+Most IDEs offer some form of coding automation, such as code completion, automatic code generation, and code refactoring.

 Artificial intelligence

 Increasingly, IDEs are incorporating artificial intelligence features to help developers code more efficiently.
-This can include machine learning-based code recommendations, automatic error detection and other forms of programming assistance.
+This can include machine learning-based code recommendations, automatic error detection, and other forms of programming assistance.

 Version management